 Afghanistan Inquiry Reform Plan

 The Afghanistan Inquiry (the Inquiry) made a number of findings and 143 recommendations.
-Defence has accepted all findings and undertook to address all of the recommendations.
+Defence accepted all findings and developed a comprehensive plan to address the recommendations.

 At this time, Defence has implemented the required action to close 139 of the 143 recommendations.

-The Afghanistan Inquiry Reform Plan (the Reform Plan) sets out the Defence strategy for responding to the Inquiry and establishes the Afghanistan Inquiry Reform Program (the Reform Program) to coordinate and drive this work.
+The Afghanistan Inquiry Reform Plan (the Reform Plan) set the Defence strategy for responding to the Inquiry and established the Afghanistan Inquiry Reform Program (the Reform Program) to coordinate and drive this work.

 Afghanistan Inquiry Reform Plan (PDF, 6.51 MB)